DevUp-Umbb-Club/Event-Management-Website/README.md

 git push origin <branch-name>
 ```
 ### ***Step 4: Create a Pull Request***

--Go to Pull request
--Click on New pull Request
--base wil be master and compare will be your feature branch then click on create pull request
+1. Go to **Pull Requests** on GitHub.
+2. Click on **New Pull Request**.
+3. Set the base to `master` and compare it with your feature branch.
+4. Click on **Create Pull Request**.
--Then give a description if needed and send it
+5. Add a description if needed.
+6. Submit the pull request.

 Make sure the base repository is the original repository and the base branch is main.
 Add a clear description of your changes, including what you worked on and why.
 Assign reviewers if needed, then submit the pull request.